Join our lab

 Biodiversity Postdoc, 2016-2018

-Currently: Assistant Professor, University of British Columbia
+Currently: Associate Professor, University of British Columbia

 Rachel studies historical contingencies in ecology; how events that have occurred few, tens, or tens of millions of years in the past can have persistent effects on present-day ecological dynamics.
 Her current research tests how species' histories of competitive interactions have driven evolutionary divergence through the phenomenon of character displacement (CD).
 She aims to reinvigorate CD research by using methods that (i) have more power to detect CD, and provide (ii) a clear mechanistic understanding of how CD manifests, (iii) its strength relative to other evolutionary drivers, and (iv) its consequences for competitive outcomes among competing species.